 6. Your Hormones Are Fluctuating

-Ladies, let’s talk about the monthly PMS drama.
-It’s like an uninvited guest crashing the hormone party!
-Hormonal changes with estrogen and progesterone during your menstrual cycle or associated with PMS or PMDD can cause bloating.
-The bloating can be from fluid retention since estrogen causes water retention, and progesterone can cause intestinal gas.
-Medications such as birth control pills or fertility drugs can also have an impact.
+Ladies, we know the struggle, let’s talk about the monthly PMS drama.
+Hormonal changes with estrogen (causes water retention) and progesterone (causes intestinal gas) during your menstrual cycle or associated with PMS or PMDD can cause bloating.
+Birth control and fertility medications can also impact digestion, so track your cycle and adjust accordingly.

 7. You Have Symptoms From a Medical Condition